tech-drew/level-up/documentation/lessons-learned.md

 - **Basic Automation:** Implemented scripts and routines to streamline repetitive tasks.
 - **Security Practices:** Learned foundational security practices for project safety and integrity.
 - **Licensing:** Gained awareness of software licensing and the importance of choosing the right license for a project.

+## Future Goals
+- Improve and expand project widgets for better usability and customization.
+- Enhance install.sh with a dry-run option and add clear code comments to make installation safer and more understandable.
+- Explore advanced scripting and automation to streamline repetitive tasks.
+- Experiment with Podman containers and integrate them into project workflows.
+- Investigate lightweight animated wallpapers and their system impact.
+- Learn about workflows, including GitHub Actions, to automate project tasks.
+- Establish clear security guidelines for the project and follow best practices.